chatwars/chatwars-api-docs/public-exchanges.md

 Every 5 minutes, this exchange will receive a list of all the player shops that are open and published.

-Specialization field makes it percentagewise clear in what kind of gear this particular blacksmith is skilled in
+Specialization field makes it percentagewise clear in what kind of gear this particular blacksmith is skilled in.

+While processing this digest, you shall take into the account target customer guild and castle, as the final price might differ by guild/castle discount percent that may or may not be set.

 ```javascript
 [